“I Have Called You My Friend.” How a Childhood Friendship Led Me to Know the Greatest Friend of All.

 He asked me if it would be alright to talk with my friend Becky, who was having trouble in her new marriage.
 Out of respect for my friend, I agreed.
 After learning she had gotten away from her faith in recent years, he asked if she would like to renew her relationship with Jesus.
 She said she yes, and the pastor asked me if it would be alright if they prayed.
 He said he didn’t usually ask another person if they want to pray when someone else in the home has already said no, but since we were such good childhood friends, would it be o.k. if he prayed with her?
 I had always appreciated and respected the Buchanan’s beliefs so I said, “Of course.”
 He said one more thing before they prayed.
 “Avigayil, if you decide you would like to join us, please do.”
 “Sure, sure”, I thought.
 That wasn’t going to happen.
 “Thank you but, I still have too many questions,” I said.

 They bowed their heads and closed their eyes so I did also, though it was very different from the way I had prayed all my life, standing up in the synagogue with eyes open, chanting from the Siddur (Hebrew prayer book).
-I thought, “I will pray too, but I will make sure it is to the God of Israel”.
+I thought, “I will pray like this too, but I will make sure it is to the God of Israel”.
 I silently prayed, “God of Abraham, Isaac and Jacob: Show me if this is true.
 If Jesus really is your son and the Messiah…because if it’s not true, I don’t want to have anything to do with it.”

-After all my searching, one question was all it took.
-And, the question was not “If it’s true, why don’t my people or the rabbis believe?” but simply, “Is this really true?
-If it is, show me!”
-He showed me that Jesus had been ‘knocking on the door of my heart’ and pursuing me my whole life.
-Through the love and gentleness of my grandmother.
-Through the love of my parents.
+He showed me that Yeshua had been ‘knocking on the door of my heart’ and pursuing me all my life, and showing me the character of God.
+Through the love and authentic faith of my grandmother, through the love of my parents.
 Through the beauty of his creation.
-And now, through the kindness of my friend, I had discovered the greatest friend of all.
-And, even more miraculous was that he says in John 15:15, “I no longer call you servants, because a servant does not know his master’s business.
+Everything good in my life was a result of his goodness, and Yeshua was the perfect picture of his goodness.
+And, through the kindness of my friend, I had discovered the greatest friend of all.
+Yeshua says in John 15:15, “I no longer call you servants, because a servant does not know his master’s business.
 Instead, I have called you friends.”
+What I “knew” of God before was his holiness, his omnipotence, his authority…but there was a chasm I couldn’t seem to cross to be able to see his face.
+Yeshua not only made the way possible, but he pursued me with his immeasurable grace and kindness.

 However, during those twelve years after I became a believer, my parents and family did see how my new faith changed my life and how upon following Yeshua, I had more meaning, joy and peace.
 They also realized my faith in Yeshua revived the importance of my Jewish heritage while I was raising my young daughter, which did bring them some happiness.

 Following Yeshua has given me irreplaceable joy and peace, not because it removed every problem from life, but because it provides true perspective based on God’s promises.
 The circumstances with my family have not been easy, but I have learned to trust in God’s perfect plan.
+God graciously showed me through several confirmations that he had revealed himself to both my mom and dad, had watered the seeds that were planted, and in the end, their hearts were spoken for.

 “One thing I have asked and that will I seek: that I may dwell in the house of the Lord all the days of my life.
 When my father and mother forsake me, then the Lord will take care of me.
 I would have lost heart unless I had believed that I would see the goodness of the Lord in the land of the living.
 Wait on the the Lord; be of good courage and he shall strengthen your heart; wait I say on the Lord.”
 (Psalm 27)

-If you suspect that Jesus might be the Messiah but are struggling with some of the issues I had, I hope you will find it in your heart to sort through your questions and ask God to show you the truth.
+If you are Jewish and suspect that Jesus might be the Messiah but are struggling with some of the issues I had, I hope you will find it in your heart to sort through your questions and ask God to show you the truth.
 If you do, I believe that you will be more than satisfied with the answer.

 Spread the Joy!